 Over 5,000 children and youth count on school nutrition programs in Calgary, for some it may be their only meal of the day.
-When the school year ends, many of them struggle to access the food they need to maintain healthy development over the summer break.
+When school isn't in, especially when the school year ends, many of them struggle to access the food they need to maintain healthy development over the break.

 I Can for Kids has a fresh perspective on childhood hunger in our community.
 By working closely with our frontline agency partners and other local experts, we have developed a unique understanding of local kids’ evolving needs and a unique approach to meet their needs.